kevdaws/discord-bot/README.md

-# Discord Bot Testing
+# Giphy API Discord Bot

+- !gif <tag> will send a gif with desired tag to discord channel.

-- Bot Token stored in .env file.
+- Tokens for Dicord and Giphy stored in .env file.